gboksm11/boksomatti/README.md

 5. Push your changes to the repository:

-        git push origin main
+        git push origin master

 ## 🌐 Deploying to Netlify

 The website is hosted on Netlify, and there's an automatic deployment setup.
-Every time you push to the `main` branch in the repository, Netlify will automatically detect the changes and deploy the updated website.
-So, once you've pushed your changes to the `main` branch, just wait a few minutes, and your updates will be live on the website!
+Every time you push to the `master` branch in the repository, Netlify will automatically detect the changes and deploy the updated website.
+So, once you've pushed your changes to the `master` branch, just wait a few minutes, and your updates will be live on the website!